The purpose of this policy is to ensure that:

 The principal and/or their delegate must ensure that:

 - all employees are provided with an OHS induction into the workplace at the commencement of employment.
-This should be recorded on the , or equivalent template.
+This should be recorded on the OHS Induction , or equivalent template.

 - all contractors, volunteers and visitors to the school be provided with an induction that is appropriate for the activities they are undertaking while at the school.
-Volunteer and contractor OHS inductions should be recorded on the appropriate checklists, for example, and/or .
+Volunteer and contractor OHS inductions should be recorded on the appropriate checklists, for example, Contractor OHS Induction and/or Volunteer OHS Induction .

 The principal and/or their delegate, in consultation with the Health Safety Representative (HSR) and employees must: